 NIH Loan Repayment Programs

 Along with the above NIH loan repayment program, the organization offers many other federal post-graduation grant options.
-This includes through the NIH National Institute of Mental Health.
+This includes the NIH National Institute of Mental Health.
 With this program, health professionals involved in behavioral, social, clinical, and biomedical research may be eligible for loan repayment benefits.

 An applicant might be eligible for loan repayment grants through the NIH if they agree to work for at least two years on qualified research funded by a domestic nonprofit organization.
 Loan repayment benefits are awarded in addition to an annual salary.